bbock/mqtt_cul_server/README.md

 # MQTT CUL server

+** THIS BRANCH IS WORK-IN-PROGRESS FOR CONVERTING THIS INTO AN HA ADDON.
+IT IS NOT FUNCTIONAL YET.
+PLEASE USE THE MASTER BRANCH AS SIMPLE DOCKER CONTAINER FOR NOW. **

 This software package provides a bridge to connect a CUL wireless transceiver with an MQTT broker, so that multiple clients (smart home, other apps) can use it over the network to control various smart home devices.